Skip to main content

 In 2024, chickens were brought to the District in late April.
 Here they explore their new coop.

 Each summer, surveillance for West Nile virus ramps up as the weather warms.
-The District uses three surveillance techniques to guard against West Nile virus (WNV) outbreaks: trapping adult mosquitoes, collecting dead birds, and monitoring two sentinel chicken flocks.
+The District has historically used three surveillance techniques to guard against West Nile virus (WNV) outbreaks: trapping adult mosquitoes, collecting dead birds, and monitoring sentinel chicken flocks in locations throughout the Coujnty.

 Chickens are useful for WNV surveillance because while they can be infected with WNV, they do not become sick and die, which means they can be tested regularly for evidence of exposure.